samvera-labs/samvera-nesting_indexer/README.md

 #### Detecting Possible Cycles Before Indexing

-Given an up to date index and a document, then we may nest the given document beneath any document that:
+Given an up to date index and a document, then it is valid to nest the given document beneath any document that:

 * Is not the given document
 * Does not have one or more pathnames that includes the given document's ID

 For examples of determining if we can nest a document within another document, see the [demonstration of nesting](./spec/features/demonstrating_nesting_spec.rb).

+In implementations, you'll likely want to write a queries that answer:

+* What are the valid IDs that I can nest within?
+* What are the valid IDs in which I can nest within and am not already nested within?

 ## TODO